Problem Statements

 You need to be clear what you are trying to do.
 Identify a right, meaningful problem.

 Context matters.
 Knowing the user's environment (physical location, device, surrounding distractions) informs design and functionality.
 A product used on a noisy factory floor will have different UI/UX needs than one used in a quiet office.
-Understanding the user's context improves usability and relevance.

 Understanding when the problem occurs (frequency, specific situations, time of day) helps prioritize solutions and identify trigger events for your product to intervene effectively.